7Block Labs

 Best‑fit summary

-• Highest RPC QPS per core or modern features: Reth or Erigon.
+• If you're looking for the highest RPC QPS per core or some modern features, check out Reth or Erigon.

 Agave (Solana Labs/Anza fork) validator/RPC